EricZinda/Perplexity/docs/archive/devhowto5.0Conjunctions.md

 It is worth making sure you understand how this function works since it is the core of our evaluator.

-A scope-resolved MRS is a *tree*, so to solve it, we do a single call to `Call()` and pass the whole tree as `term`.
+A scope-resolved MRS has a *tree* of predications, so to solve it, we do a single call to `Call()` and pass the whole tree as `term`.
 But: this function only evaluates either single predications or conjunctions, what makes it able to solve a tree?
 The trick is that predications can have other predications as arguments (i.e. "scopal arguments").
 This builds a tree and the predications with scopal arguments are responsible for solving the scopal arguments.
 How this all works is [described in the next topic](devhowtoScopalArguments).

 To finish this up, let's implement the predications needed to make the example run and run it: